 Blue Nile Refugee Portaits: The Most Important Thing, Part 1

-Maria Hamed, 10, poses for a portrait in Jamam refugee camp in Maban County, South Sudan on August 12th, 2012.
+Omar Belu Garmut is unsure of his exact age, but believes himself to be between sixty and seventy years old.
+Here, he poses for a portrait in Jamam refugee camp in Maban County, South Sudan on August 11th, 2012.

 Note: Pictured refugees hold the most important single item which they carried with them from Blue Nile.
 The photographer’s intent is to follow up and complete a matching series in several months to see what the most important item in their new lives is.